Analysis of Non-Square Nonlinear MIMO Systems using Scaled Relative Graphs: The SRG for MIMO Operators

-\begin{definition} The SRG of an operator $R: L_2^p \to L_2^q$ over $\mathcal{U} \subseteq L_2^p$ is defined as
+\thmspace \begin{definition} The SRG of an operator $R: L_2^p \to L_2^q$ over $\mathcal{U} \subseteq L_2^p$ is defined as

-where $n \geq \max\{ p, q \}$. \end{definition}
+where $n \geq \max\{ p, q \}$. \end{definition} \thmspace

 Note that by Lemma~\ref{lemma:embedding-square}, the choice of $n \geq \max\{ p, q \}$ in Definition~\ref{def:mimo_srg} does not affect the MIMO SRG.
-A key feature of Definition~\ref{def:mimo_srg} is that the embedding of the domain $\iota_{n \leftarrow p}(\mathcal{U})$ \emph{does not} artificially introduce extra inputs to the embedded operator $\iota_{n \leftarrow q} R \pi_{p \leftarrow n}$, which are otherwise not present in the description of $R$.
-This allows operators to be embedded in the same space of square operators without introducing any conservatism in the embedding step.
+A key feature of Definition~\ref{def:mimo_srg} is that the embedding of the domain $\iota_{n \leftarrow p}(\mathcal{U}) = \mathcal{U}^n_p \subsetneq L_2^n$ \emph{does not} artificially introduce extra inputs to the embedded operator $\iota_{n \leftarrow q} R \pi_{p \leftarrow n}$ when $p<n$, which are otherwise not present in the description of $R$.
+This feature embeds operators in the same space of square operators without introducing \emph{any} conservatism in the embedding step, and can make a huge difference when analyzing the $L_2$-gain of feedback systems.